margaret/booqable_utilities/README.md

 Python3 wrapper for Booqable API.
 This is not a complete library to interface with their APIs.
 I'm just adding to it as I need to access various pieces of information.
 It's "productionized" insofar as I want to be able to update it as Booqable makes changes on their end, but it is not intended to be used in any production applications.

+### Requirements

+Only requirement outside the python standard library is the `requests` library.

+This was tested with `requests` 2.28.2 on python 3.9.6 on OSX.

 ### API Versions

 Booqable uses a mix of `v2`, `v3`, and `boomerang` APIs in production. `v1` still seems to work and is still what the official documentation references, but I don't think it's currently maintained.